taiebme/image-gallery/README.md

 Now angular application will run on `localhost:4200`.

-Now you can launch http://localhost:4200/ from your browser and register to **chat-room-app**
+Now you can launch http://localhost:4200/ from your browser and start using image-gallery application.

 ### Exstras